Female Teen Athletes: At Risk for Injury?

 and boosting the risk for injury.
 The anterior cruciate ligament (ACL) in the knee

-seems particularly in danger of getting injured because of this.
+seems particularly in danger of being injured because of this.
 This is especially

 true at certain times during a teen girl's menstrual cycle.